Backbends Without Going Broke: 10 Ways to Find Free Yoga Classes

 Another potential way to get free yoga classes through a university is by participating in research.

 Typically, you can find research studies seeking participants on a college’s website.
-I would recommend looking at the websites for the psychology department or the medical school.
+Try searching websites for the psychology department or the medical school.

 Other companies outside of the fitness industry have also started offering free yoga classes as a perk for employees.
-Employees receive a free benefit, and the company gets healthier, less stressed employees.
+Employees receive a free yoga class, and the company gets healthier, less stressed employees.
 It’s a win-win.

 If your company doesn’t currently offer this perk, you might want to suggest it to your HR team.
 Free yoga classes could be a popular addition to a wellness program.